-On Thursday, January 19th, the Biden Administration announced a new private sponsorship program for refugees called The Welcome Corps.
-Through Welcome Corps, everyday Americans can directly sponsor refugees who are being resettled in the U.S.
+On January 19th, the Biden Administration announced a new private sponsorship program for refugees called The Welcome Corps.
+Through the Welcome Corps, everyday Americans can directly sponsor refugees who are being resettled in the U.S.

 Today, there are an estimated 103 million displaced people globally, including 32.5 million refugees.
 Forced from their homes and separated from support networks, refugees are among the world’s most vulnerable populations.